 - Transfer the dough to the prepared pan and gently press the crust into it, beginning in the center and working towards the edges.
-Be mindful to keep the crust even across the bottom, then work the dough about an inch up the side of the pan to form the "crust".
+Be mindful to keep the crust even across the bottom, then work the dough about an inch up the side of the pan to form the "crust."
 Set aside.

 - In a food processor fitted with the S-blade, combine the cashews, water, lemon juice, agave, and salt.
-Blend until smooth, 3–5 minutes (depending on your machine).
+Blend until smooth, about 3–5 minutes (depending on your machine).

 - Pour the blended sauce into the center of the prepared crust and gently spread it towards the edges, leaving a 1-inch border.
-Cover with plastic wrap and freeze for at least 4 hours, or up to overnight.
+Cover with plastic wrap and freeze for at least 4 hours or up to overnight.

 - In a small bowl, whisk together the melted coconut oil, agave, cacao powder, and vanilla.
 If you have a small squeeze bottle, you can transfer the syrup to the bottle at this point, otherwise you can drizzle the syrup with a spoon later.
-Set aside in a warm place -- don't refrigerate this mixture or it will solidify!
+Set aside in a warm place—don't refrigerate this mixture or it will solidify!

 - Remove the springform pan from the freezer 10 minutes before you want to start decorating the pizza; allowing the crust to thaw slightly will help it separate from the pan.
 Remove the pizza from the pan and transfer it to a serving platter.
 Layer strawberries on the crust, starting at the 12 o'clock position on the outer edge of the cashew cream and working in a circle towards the center, gently overlapping each layer until you have reached the middle.
 If you have any strawberry slices left, gently tuck them in wherever you see a gap.